BulletGen: Improving 4D Reconstruction with Bullet-Time Generation: Method

 [7]{\addtextE{#1}{#7} & \raisebox{#6}{\addimgI{#1/input}} & \mframe{#1/som1}{#2}{#3} & \mframe{#1/ours1}{#2}{#3} & \mframe{#1/gt1}{(0.49,0.77)}{#3} & \mframe{#1/som2}{#4}{#5} & \mframe{#1/ours2}{#4}{#5} & \mframe{#1/gt2}{(0.6,0.78)}{#5} \\ }

 {\multicolumn{3}{c}{\upbracefill }}

-\boldparagraph{Implementation details.} All optimizations are performed using the ADAM optimizer~\cite{adam}.
-The batch size for the generative views and the original video frames is set to 8 (thus, we have two concatenated batches of 8 in every iteration).
+\boldparagraph{Implementation details.} All optimizations are performed using the ADAM optimizer~\citep{adam}.
+The batch size for the generative views and the original video frames is set to 8 (that is, we have two concatenated batches of 8 in every iteration).
 The hyperparameters in Eq.~\eqref{eq:loss} have been empirically determined and fixed to $\alpha_1 = 0.02$, $\alpha_2 = 0.1$, $\alpha_3 = 0.1$, $\alpha_4 = 0.5$ for all experiments.
 The threshold for generative views is set to $\gamma = 0.4$.
 For the SoM loss function on the original video, we use their default weights.
 The total number of generated views per generation is fixed at $K=50$.
-The number of generations used is $n_G=7$, while the number of selected bullet times is $n_S=9$, unless specified otherwise.
-The average optimization time on a sequence from the iPhone dataset~\cite{dycheck} with full resolution takes around 3 hours (including initial SoM optimization of 1.5 hours) on an Nvidia A100 80GB GPU.
-All main experiments required around 1 week of A100 GPU time, and preliminary non-included experiments required an additional month of GPU time.
-For evaluation on custom data, we use MegaSaM~\cite{megasam} to estimate camera poses.
-For evaluation on benchmark datasets, we used provided poses computed from COLMAP~\cite{schoenberger2016sfm,schoenberger2016mvs} for fair comparison to other methods.
+The number of generations used is $n_G=7$, while the number of selected bullet times is $n_S=9$, unless otherwise specified.
+The average optimization time on a sequence from the iPhone dataset with full resolution takes around 3 hours (including initial SoM optimization of 1.5 hours) on an Nvidia A100 80GB GPU.
+For evaluation on custom data, we use MegaSaM~\citep{megasam} to estimate camera poses.
+For evaluation on benchmark datasets, we used provided poses computed from COLMAP~\citep{schoenberger2016sfm,schoenberger2016mvs} for a fair comparison to other methods.